 Recording the transaction this way helps the general ledger reconcile with the related invoice, withholding tax return, and supporting certificate.ย

-Common Pitfalls and Compliance Risks to Avoid
+Common Pitfalls and Compliance Risks to Avoid for Filipino Business Owners

-Even with established processes, businesses frequently fall into traps that trigger BIR audits and penalties.
+Even with established processes, Philippine businesses frequently fall into traps that trigger BIR audits and penalties.
 Recognizing these pitfalls is the first line of defence against tax liabilities.

 - Timing Differences in Withholding: Historically, businesses struggled with the “accrual vs. payment” rule.
 While the EOPT Act has clarified that the obligation to withhold arises at the time the income has become payable, many businesses still mistakenly wait until actual cash disbursement to record the withholding tax, leading to late remittance penalties.